MartinHelmut/number-generator/README.md

 const murmurhash3_x64_128 = require("number-generator/lib/murmurhash3_x64_128");
 ```

-Also because the library can safely be [tree shaked][trsh].
+Also the library can safely be [tree shaked][trsh].
 If tree shaking is used in e.g. Rollup or Webpack this will only put the used function with helpers in your bundle:

 ```javascript
 import { aleaRNGFactory } from "number-generator";